-- Impairment of production assets and investments in joint ventures; - Accounting for trading activities in Europe; - Valuation of non-commodity financial derivatives.
+- Accounting for trading activities in Europe; - Valuation of non-commodity financial derivatives.

 We designed our audit by determining materiality and assessing the risks of material misstatement in the consolidated financial statements.
 In particular, we considered where management made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 We also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.